Mortgage Underwriting

 • Will you pull my credit again before closing, and when should I expect that?

-• If I am considering a financial move before we close, who should I run it by first?
+• If I am thinking about any financial move before we close, who should I check with first?

 See What Affects Your Approval